Valhalla Rising (film): Plot

 Sailing up a river, they are attacked by Skrælings armed with stone arrowheads.
 The party realises they are nowhere near the Holy Land.
 Their leader, a Christian zealot, nevertheless advocates conquering the locals and claiming the land in the name of God.
-'One-Eye' has a vision of him building a cairn.
+'One-Eye' has a vision of him building a cairn, as one of his travelling companion was being violently sodomized into a peat bog by his fellow traveller, as the boy watches on in horror.
 Some of the group members angrily blame 'One-Eye' for their predicament and attack him; he kills them in self-defence.
 'One-Eye' and the boy then leave and walk into the forest, followed by the group's second in command who has been stabbed by the leader for choosing to follow them.
 The leader's son then arrives to follow, as the leader stays behind to be killed by arrows.
 As the remainder of the group reaches the peak of a mountain, the son asks 'One-Eye' why he had to go through the horrible journey, but receives no answer.
 The leader's son decides to go back to his father, and the second in command is left on the mountain.
 Their eventual fate is unknown.